Home Page

 1. Introduction

-1.1 The Council/School takes malpractice seriously and encourages people to speak out if they are aware of any actual or potential malpractice within the organisation.
-The Council/School is committed to creating an open culture, where concerns can be raised without fear of reprisals.
+1.1 The Council/Schools take malpractice seriously and encourages people to speak out if they are aware of any actual or potential malpractice within the organisation.
+The Council/Schools are committed to creating an open culture, where concerns can be raised without fear of reprisals.

-1.2 The whistleblowing policy exists to help individuals raise concerns over any wrongdoing within the Council/School relating to unlawful conduct, financial malpractice, or dangers to the public or the environment.
-It does not apply where employees are aggrieved about their own personal position — in such instances the Councils/School's grievance procedure applies.
-(Details of this are available from the HR Handbook for Schools or from your HR Adviser.)
+1.2 The whistleblowing policy exists to help individuals raise concerns over any wrongdoing within Coventry City Council/Schools relating to unlawful conduct, financial malpractice, or dangers to the public or the environment.
+It does not apply where employees are aggrieved about their own personal position – in such instances the Council/School's grievance procedure applies.
 The Whistleblowing Policy is primarily for concerns where the interests of others or of the organisation itself are at risk.

 1.4 The policy supports the Council's Fraud and Corruption policy and complements other specific investigation procedures developed to support vulnerable groups i.e. Safeguarding Children and Vulnerable Adult Protection.